jwalton3141/jwalton3141.github.io/_posts/2020-03-24-Matplotlib-latex-PGF.md

 plotting commands.
 A solution is to realise each figure with a LaTeX `standalone` documentclass.
 With a clever Makefile you should be able to keep your compile time down.

 Another common problem with pgf plots is memory; once you're producing plots with lots of data points, the `.pgf` file grows very quickly.
 This memory usage will quickly upset pdflatex, and before long pdflatex will refuse to compile your document.
 It is possible to increase the main memory limit of pdfLaTeX.
-Alternatively, lueLaTeX can dynamically alter its memory as needed.
+Alternatively, [LuaTeX](http://www.luatex.org/) can dynamically alter its memory as needed.

-Although these problems are surmountable with a little patience (and may not even be problems for smaller projects or simpler plots), I tend to stick to the approach I outlined in [this previous post.]({% post_url _posts/2017-12-22-Embed-Publication-Matplotlib-Latex
+Although these problems are surmountable with a little patience (and may not even be problems for smaller projects or simpler plots), I tend to stick to the approach I outlined in [this previous post.]({% post_url 2017-12-22-Embed-Publication-Matplotlib-Latex
 %})